markjcarman/hbd_demo/README.md

 - Install the last version of Docker-Compose([How to install](https://docs.docker.com/compose/install/linux/))
 - Install and Configure the NVIDIA Container Toolkit([How to install](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html))
 - Open terminal
-- Create a new directory "models", and use wget to download the required LLM: ```wget https://huggingface.co/lmstudio-community/Meta-Llama-3.1-8B-Instruct-GGUF/blob/main/Meta-Llama-3.1-8B-Instruct-Q5_K_M.gguf --output ~/models/Meta-Llama-3.1-8B-Instruct-Q5_K_M.gguf```
 - Clone the repo using the command ```git clone https://github.com/markjcarman/hbd_demo```
 - Move into the cloned folder using the command ```cd hbd-demo/```
+- Add the required LLM to the "models" directory: ```https://huggingface.co/lmstudio-community/Meta-Llama-3.1-8B-Instruct-GGUF/blob/main/Meta-Llama-3.1-8B-Instruct-Q5_K_M.gguf```
 - Run the command ```docker-compose up -d``` to start the demo  (with newer versions of docker the command is `docker compose` instead of `docker-compose`)

 [//]: # (#### Load document into patient search engine)